quicwg/base-drafts/draft-ietf-quic-tls.md

 packet that cannot be authenticated, allowing multiple forgery attempts.

 Endpoints MUST count the number of received packets that fail authentication.
-If the number of packets that fail authentication exceeds a limit that is specific to the AEAD in use, the endpoint MUST immediately close the connection.
+If the number of packets that fail authentication with the same key exceeds a limit that is specific to the AEAD in use, the endpoint MUST immediately close the connection.
 Endpoints MUST initiate a key update before reaching this limit.
 Applying a limit reduces the probability that an attacker is able to